anpersonlol2077/SendScriptWhatsappCustom/README.md

 |*HOWEVER, YOU CAN USE allow-scripts TO MAKE A WORKAROUND OF IT.*
 |*AFTER THAT, COPY THE SCRIPT LIKE NORMAL AND ADD YOUR TEXT.*

+## ultilization
+- open the console of your browser (right click on the camera thingy on whatsapp -> inspect -> console)
+- copy the script, and on the *"text here"* put the text you want to

 *enjoy ;)*